Peter-B-/performance-tools/Ablauf.md

      - Umgebung
  - Wann soll man überhaupt optimieren?
    - > "root of all evil"
+     > In DonaldKnuth's paper "StructuredProgrammingWithGoToStatements", he wrote: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%."
    - > "We value maintainable code over premature optimization."

  - `dotnet counters`